lizlaw/InteractiveWordcloud/README.md

 googledrive::drive_find(pattern = "Interactive wordcloud")
 ```

 Now we are connected, we can generate a single wordcloud.
 This can be used, for example, to test or after all entries from the audience have been submitted.
+Note, This will create (or overwrite) the file named in .file_path, so be sure to name this appropriately.
+Also, this file is currently not deleted after the plot is created, you will have to do this manually.
 ```{r generate wordcloud, echo = TRUE, eval = FALSE}
 generate_wordcloud(.file_name = "Interactive wordcloud (Responses)",
                    .file_path = "temp_wordcloud_responses.csv",